henrikvalmin/terminal-scripts/README.md

-Just some basic terminal functions and python scripts for effeciancy.
+Just some basic terminal functions and python scripts for efficiency.